How Much Fishing Line Should You Put on a Spinning Reel?

 But that does not mean the entire spool should be filled with expensive braid or fluorocarbon.

-The key is understanding is what portion of the spool actually gets used while fishing.
+The key is understanding what portion of the spool actually gets used while fishing.

 A Spinning Reel Should Always Be Filled Properly